This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You have questions or concerns about your child's surgery.

-- Your child may bleed more than usual during surgery or get an infection later.
-His scrotum may swell and be painful for several days after his surgery.
-He may be bruised at his incisions or in his scrotum.
+Your child may bleed more than usual during surgery or get an infection later.
 His testicle may move back up again later and he may need another surgery.
 Blood vessels that carry blood to the testicle may be cut or damaged during surgery.
 This can cause your child's testicle to shrink.
-This could affect his ability to have children later in life.
+This could affect his ability to father children later in life.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.